SummaryRead the full fact sheet

 - blood tests

-- cardiac catheterisation (insertion of a catheter through the blood vessels of the groin into the heart).
+- cardiac catheterisation (insertion of a catheter through the blood vessels of the groin or wrist into the heart).